mpv-player/mpv/DOCS/man/options.rst

     See also ``--screen``.

-``--fs-black-out-screens``

-    OS X only.
-Black out other displays when going fullscreen.

 ``--keep-open=<yes|no|always>``
     Do not terminate when playing or seeking beyond the end of the file, and there is not next file to be played (and ``--loop`` is not used).